- Cleaning a Pistol Will Help Avoid Any of These Issues

 The regular maintenance of a gun thorough cleaning will keep your firearm operating smoothly and prevent most of the common problems linked with poorly maintained firearms.
 This post will help you go through the cleaning process, and elaborate on why maintenance is so important.

 There are many benefits to keeping your weapon clean.
-By doing so you also learn more about the mechanics of the item.
+By doing so you also learn more about the mechanics of your firearm .
 By thoroughly cleaning a firearm internally, you will always have a well-functioning pistol that will last longer.

 Cleaning a Pistol Will Help Avoid Any of These Issues